No,

 has his own theme when having an attack—a fake theremin

 sound.
 Though not the worst film of the mid-Sixties, the problem lies with the directing and producing by Maury Dexter, as he capitalizes on the essence of strangulated budgets.
 The production company for this "dead fish" crime film is Lippert Pictures.
-Harry Spalding provided a screenplay that limits the audience's ability to invest in the characters.
+Guilt by association is Harry Spalding's screenplay that limits the audience's ability to invest in the characters.
 Twentieth Century Fox did most of the investing.

 The